dbrandes-welfenlab/chevron/README.md

   -h, --help            show this help message and exit -v, --version         show program's version number and exit -d DATA, --data DATA  The json data file
-  -p PARTIALS_PATH, --path PARTIALS_PATH
+  -p PARTIALS_PATHS, --paths PARTIALS_PATHS
-                        The directory where your partials reside -e PARTIALS_EXT, --ext PARTIALS_EXT
+                        The directories where your partials reside -e PARTIALS_EXT, --ext PARTIALS_EXT
                         The extension for your mustache partials, 'mustache' by default